the-dialectic/amherstdialectic.com/pages/faq.md

 _The Dialectic_ is always looking for new editors.
 Interested individuals should contact us at theamherstdialectic@gmail.com.
 Due to logistical limitations, only current students at Amherst College may apply to be editors.

 #### How is _The Dialectic_ licensed?
 _The Dialectic_ operates under the CC BY-NC-SA 4.0.
 This means that you can reproduce works from _The Dialectic_ but you can't sell them.
-If you make any derivative works, you cannot sell those either.
+If you make any derivative works, you must distribute them under the same license.
 [Learn more.](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 #### Does the Amherst faculty have a role in _The Dialectic_?